 Our collaborators at Ben-Gurion University have built an atom chip for us.
 It features two layers of concentric wires that can generate a trapping ring of 400 micron diameter.
 The two layers are required to overcome field distortions introduced by the lead wires.
 The lead wires in the two layers are placed on opposite sides of the ring such that they can be avoided by switching between layers half way through the interferometeric sequence.
 The chip itself will be mounted and electrically bonded to an ultra-high vacuum (UHV) compatible, multi-layer printed circuit board (PCB).
 Several coils in the PCB provide the necessary fields to capture, transport and compress atoms into the final radio-frequency dressed trap.

-Recently, we have loaded our ring trap with cold atoms.
-The false colour images below give some impressions from this process.
+The false colour images below give some impressions from the actual loading process.